Muhammad Ali vs. Antonio Inoki: Rules

 At a public weigh-in the day before the match, Ali came in at slightly above 99 kg (218.3 lbs.) and Inoki tipped the scales at around 100.5 kg (221.6 lbs.)

 Fight summary

 Entrances

 Inoki made his entrance first, wearing his signature purple robe and being accompanied by former professional and Olympic amateur wrestler Karl Gotch, Olympic judo medalist Seiji Sakaguchi, wrestling trainer Kotetsu Yamamoto, and star wrestler (and former boxer) Kantaro Hoshino.
 Ali was the second entrance, sporting a red and white robe and being followed by his manager Herbert Muhammad, his trainers Angelo Dundee and Wali Muhammad, his cornerman Drew Bundini Brown, and Dr. Ferdie Pacheco.
 For this occasion, his entourage had been reinforced with professional wrestler Freddie Blassie, taekwondo master Jhoon Goo Rhee (considered the "Father of American Taekwondo"), and promoter Butch Lewis.
-He donned four-ounce gloves, unusually smaller than those typically used in heavyweight boxing matches, loaded with tape and gauze.
+He donned specially made four-ounce Everlast gloves, unusually smaller than those typically used in heavyweight boxing matches, loaded with tape and gauze.